opendaylight/infrautils/docs/specs/status-and-diagnostics.rst

 Service API requirements
 ------------------------
-Status model object encapsulating the metadata of status such as :
+Status model object encapsulating the metadata of status such as:

 * Node-name – may be this could be populated internally by framework if the node-name is available from within the framework with lesser / no external dependencies
 * Module-name – populated by status-reporting module